My Cart

 Training

-As a general rule, I eat a meal about 45-90 minutes before my run.
+As a general rule, I eat a meal about 45 to 90 minutes before my run.
 For longer runs, I eat a larger meal which requires extra time for digestion.
 Most often, I prepare a meal with protein and easily digestible carbs.
 I strongly suggest avoiding dairy products, acidic foods, and high-fiber items.
 Trust me, you do not want to experience tummy troubles when you are eight miles from home and a functioning toilet.

 Race Day

 Don’t get creative on race day—stick with what your body knows!
-By this point you should have a set menu; a combination of foods and drinks that give you sustained energy and don’t upset your tummy.
+By this point you should have a set menu: a combination of foods and drinks that give you sustained energy and don’t upset your tummy.
 If your race is scheduled to start before you usually wake up, you may be tempted to brew a cup of coffee or tea.
 Keep in mind, if caffeinated beverages aren’t part of your typical pre-run meal, today is not the day to test it out.
-If you have an earlier than usual race time, plan ahead by build your body’s acceptance of caffeine by including small amounts with your training meals.
+If you have an earlier than usual race time, plan ahead and build your body’s acceptance of caffeine by including small amounts with your training meals.

 What am I taking with me?

-Clif Bloks Energy Chews in Margarita (with 3x sodium) or Tropical Punch (with 25 mg caffeine)
+Hammer Nutrition Gel in Apple Cinnamon, Clif Bloks Energy Chews in Margarita (with 3x sodium) or Tropical Punch (with 25 milligrams of caffeine), and Gu Chews in Watermelon or Strawberry (with 20 milligrams of caffeine).

 Training